Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/lessons/lesson-01.md

 <!-- > -->

-By putting the code in a library you are making it portable and packaging it in a form that is easily shared.
+By putting the code in a library you are making it **portable** and packaging it in a form that is **easily shared**.

 <!-- > -->

-You're also taking DRY to the next level!
-The code in a library can be shared across multiple projects, and when change, updates, and bug fixes are made they can all be made in a single location.
+You're also **taking DRY to the next level!**

+The code in a library can be shared across multiple projects, and  changes, and bug fixes can all be made in a single location.

 <!-- > -->